 Transactions kind of fall into two sets.
 One set changes the sales figure (or purchase figure if we're talking about suppliers), and the other doesn't.
 The transactions that affect sales (or purchases) are: Invoices, Credit Notes, and Debit Notes.
-If you're registered for VAT, these transactions will appear in full in your VAT period end report, and will end up on your VAT return.
-All other transactions only affect the customers balance.
-However, some of them can have a tax amount input (Early Settlement, Write Off, and Adjustment), in which case the tax amount, and ONLY the tax amount, will appear in the VAT period end report.
+If you're registered for Sales Tax/VAT, these transactions will appear in full on your end of tax period report.
+All other transactions only affect the customers (or suppliers) balance.
+However, some of them can have a tax amount input (Early Settlement, Write Off, and Adjustment), in which case the tax amount, and ONLY the tax amount, will appear in a tax period end report.
 I'll describe each of the transaction types below:

 Invoices are of course the most common (along with payments, we hope....).
-Everyone knows what invoices are for, so there's no need for me to spend time prattling on about them.
+Everyone knows what invoices are for, so no need for me to spend time prattling on about them.

 Credit Notes are issued to offset an invoice in part or in whole.
 For example, if you supply goods to your customer, and your customer has a complaint, you may agree to reduce their bill.
 In which case you'd raise a Credit Note for whatever amount you agreed to reduce their bill by.
 You would then allocate this Credit Note against the invoice.
 If the customer had already paid, you could leave the Credit Note in their account as unallocated.
 However, your customer may not want the balance to remain on their account, but may want it refunding.
-So you'd issue a Refund, and allocate the Refund to the Credit Note, clearing the balance on the customer's account.
+So, you'd issue a Refund, and allocate the Refund to the Credit Note, so clearing the balance on the customer's account.